adobe/helix-theblog-importer/README.md

 # Helix Service

-Helix TheBlog importer action:
+Helix TheBlog importer downloads the content associated to the provided url (blog post entry) and creates a markdown version stored in OneDrive.

-- if url is not part of the urls list
+- if url is not part of the urls list - OneDrive XLSX file (/importer/urls.xlsx)
 - download url content
 - parse the dom, remove undesired blocks, extracts author, post, products and topics
 - transform to various snippets into markdown